Anankin12/CloudProject2023/Report.md

 ### Locustfile.py configuration file

-The locust container requires a Python configuration file called locustfile.py.
+The locust container requires a Python configuration file called locustfile.py, which provides instructions on what the locust instance should do and know.
 It is placed in the specified directory in the host machine and reported below.
 It defines the test users' credentials and the testing tasks: the uploading of a text files and dummy files of varying sizes.
 Each uploaded file is expected to be deleted after the upload as a part of the test and for cleanup purposes.

 ```python